udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/field-list.md

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs80/app/app.component.ts %}
-{% endhighlight %}
-{% highlight ts tabtitle="app.module.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs80/app/app.module.ts %}
-{% endhighlight %}
-{% highlight ts tabtitle="main.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs80/app/main.ts %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs80" %}

-## Show field list using toolbar

-It can also be viewed in toolbar by setting [`showFieldList`](https://ej2.syncfusion.com/angular/documentation/api/pivotview#showfieldlist) and [`showToolbar`](https://ej2.syncfusion.com/angular/documentation/api/pivotview#showtoolbar) properties in pivot table to **true**.
-Also, include the item **FieldList** within the [`toolbar`](https://ej2.syncfusion.com/angular/documentation/api/pivotview#toolbar) property in pivot table.
-When toolbar is enabled, field list icon will be automatically added into the toolbar and the icon won't appear on top left corner in the pivot table component.

-{% tabs %}
-{% highlight ts tabtitle="app.component.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs81/app/app.component.ts %}
-{% endhighlight %}
-{% highlight ts tabtitle="app.module.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs81/app/app.module.ts %}
-{% endhighlight %}
-{% highlight ts tabtitle="main.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs81/app/main.ts %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs81" %}

-## Invoking dynamic Field List (Customized)

-Also, you can display the field list dialog independently through other means.
-For example, you can invoke the field list dialog on an external button click.
-To do so, set `renderMode` property to `Popup` and  since on button click, field list dialog will be invoked.

-> * Meanwhile, you can display the field list dialog over specific target element within a web page using `target` property.
-By default, the `target` value is "null", which by default refers the `document.body` element.
-> * To make field list interact with pivot table, you need to use the **updateView** and **update** methods for data source update in both field list and pivot table simultaneously.

-The below sample code illustrates the field list dialog invoked on an external button click.

-{% tabs %}
-{% highlight ts tabtitle="app.component.ts" %}
 {% include code-snippet/pivot-grid/getting-started-cs82/app/app.component.ts %}
 {% endhighlight %}
 {% highlight ts tabtitle="app.module.ts" %}